 For more than a decade, he has coached television performance clients from both private industry and federal agencies.

 Nurenberg is a graduate of American University and Vermont Law School and is a member of the bar in Vermont and Washington, DC.

-He lives in Silver Spring, MD with his wife, Martha, and their three greyhounds.
+He lives in Silver Spring, MD with his wife, Martha, and their greyhounds.

 Joe Paglia is a nationally recognized marketing and public relations professional.
 He is also a former television and radio reporter and the winner of several journalism awards.

 Paglia directed media and public relations, for various business units at Eastman Kodak Company.
-His work there, along with that of his in-house marketing and an agency team, earned Joe an Addy® Award (American Advertising Awards), for documentary/promotional excellence.
-Joe was the Director of Public Relations for Monroe Community College, where he managed crisis communications during a historic, community-wide disaster.
+His work there, along with that of an in-house marketing/ad agency team, earned Joe an Addy® Award (American Advertising Awards), for documentary/promotional excellence.
+Joe was the Director of Public Relations for Monroe Community College, in Upstate New York, where he managed crisis communications during a historic, community-wide disaster.